lareza-farhan-wanaghi/metrodata-academy-sibkm-devsecops-task-3/readme.md

 	<img src="_resources/ec7ccd5e8249673fac4b1cc2a141ed0a.png" width="75%"/>

-2. Reza first created a folder and initialized a repository in that folder.
+2. Subsequently, they created a folder and initialized a Git repository within that folder using the `git init` command.

 	<img src="_resources/Screenshot%202023-09-03%20at%2015.01.45.png" width="75%"/>